awinml/awinml/README.md

 <h2 align="center"> Hi there, I'm Ashwin Mathur!</h2>

-NLP Developer with expertise in the development of applications using Large Language Models (LLMs).
+AI Engineer with expertise in the development of applications using Large Language Models (LLMs).
 Active contributor to open-source projects.

 Some interesting projects I have worked on: